Trade between Western Europe and the Mughal Empire in the 17th century: The implementation of trade on the local level in India and the various trading posts

 The trade in India was implemented mainly on the coast.
-During the 17th century there were two big Islamic empires between Western Europe and the Mughal empire – the Saffavid and the Ottoman Empires – their trade was implemented only by ships.
-Therefore, the main ports were on the coast of both the Arabian Sea and the Bay of Bengal with the small exception of Calcutta, located on the bank of river Hooghly, yet still accessible by water.
+During the 17th century there were two big Islamic empires between Western Europe and the Mughal Empire – the Safavid and the Ottoman Empires – their trade was implemented only by ships.
+Therefore, the main ports were on the coast of both the Arabian Sea and the Bay of Bengal with the small exception of Calcutta, located on the bank of the river Hooghly, yet still accessible by water.
 Bombay and Surat on the Arabian sea coast and Madras (today’s Chennai) or - as the British named it - Fort St. George, were the four main locations of Indo-European trade during the 17th century.
-Trade as a tool for the Early World Globalization was very prosperous and profitable for both the European and the Indian merchants.
-Consequently, the local Indian landlords gained a lot of power and money.
-Since the emperor’s power was not as centralized and certainly was not recognized by all of the people of different origin living within the borders of the Mughal empire, the local potentates stood against the emperor and formed autonomous or semiautonomous states.
-This separation made it easy afterwards for the already penetrated British powers to put the end of the Mughal empire in the mid 19th century.
+Trade as a tool for the Early World globalization was very prosperous and profitable for both the European and the Indian merchants.

+The sudden and completely unexpected collapse of Mughal power in a few years after the death of Aurangzeb in 1707 led to a very different situation in the following century, as local rulers formed autonomous or semiautonomous states.
+Eventually the European trading companies took part in Indian political conflicts and processes; by 1800 the British East India Company had become the most powerful force in the sub-continent.